73rhodes/passport-opentoken/README.md

-Passport authentication strategy for PingFederate using the OpenToken API
+Passport strategy for authenticating with PingFederate using the OpenToken API